etleap/terraform-provider-etleap/docs/data-sources/connection_sap_hana.md

 - `active` (Boolean) Whether this connection has been marked as active.
 - `address` (String)
-- `cdc_enabled` (Boolean) <i>Please note, this feature is currently in alpha and may be unstable.</i>

-Should Etleap use a change-tracking table and triggers defined on the source tables to capture changes from this database?
+- `cdc_enabled` (Boolean) Should Etleap use a change-tracking table and triggers defined on the source tables to capture changes from this database?

 For this setting to be enabled, the `ETLEAP_CTT` schema must be present in the source database, with the following privileges granted to the authenticating user: `SELECT`, `TRIGGER`, `CREATE ANY`, and `EXECUTE`.